Notes and Sources: The San Francisco Oil Spill of 1971

 Note on an invasive species in Bolinas Lagoon: Green crabs, native to northern Europe, arrived in Bolinas Lagoon probably in the 1980s.
 They have invaded many other areas in the country but the highest density of green crabs on the west coast is in Seadrift Lagoon, the man-made pool created for residents that sits in the middle of of the spit between Stinson Beach and Bolinas.
 (See the DEQ map above.)
 Green crabs eat Dungeness crabs, oysters, clams and other shellfish as well as the flora needed by various species.
 In 2009 there were 100,000 green crabs in Bolinas Lagoon.
 At great effort, people removed thousands and brought the population down to 8,000.
 But a year later there were 300,000.
 The problem was that the trapped crabs had been mostly adults, which often eat their own young; without that population control, all the young green crabs grew into adulthood.

 Unfortunately green crabs don’t have enough meat to make them a popular menu item.
 However, when killed and ground up, they make very good fertilizer.
+Also, sea otters have developed a taste for green crabs and because of that, have almost eliminated them from Elkhorn Slough (Monterey Bay).
+But this keystone species was hunted to near extinction in the 1800s and remains endangered, and many estuaries have no sea otter population.

 Marine Mammal Protection Act: see fisheries.NOAA.gov.